DimaMukhin/intern.apply-android/README.md

      and find a better way if any exists.
 Also this only happens in the development environment.
 2. the test server runs twice - once in configuration phase and then again in execution phase.
 This however does not affects anything as the second run will terminate immediately.

+## Android Virtual Device to use when evaluating

+Please use the following Android Virtual Device when evaluating for best results (or if the one you are using does not work) "Nexus_5X_API_27_x86"
+Device: Nexus 5x
+Target API level: 27
+For more information see [AVD.md](https://github.com/DimaMukhin/intern.apply-android/blob/master/AVD.md)

 ## running the application on production mode (Use this when evaluating)

 1. Use Android Studio (on windows please)